larkphd/bigfive-web-fork/web/posts/article4_family_child_mental_health_big_five.md

 ---
-title: Introduction to the Big Five Model
+title: Big5 to Support Your Child’s Mental Well-Being
 date: 2025-02-22
-description: The Big Five model, also known as the five-factor model, is one of the most recognized methods in personality psychology for describing human personality traits.
-It divides personality into five main dimensions Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
-These traits provide a comprehensive picture of how individuals think, feel, and behave in different situations.
+description: Parenting is one of life’s greatest challenges—and rewards.
+Every child is unique, with their own way of thinking, feeling, and reacting to the world.
+But what if you had a scientific tool to better understand your child’s personality and how to support their mental resilience?
-image: '/blog/article1.webp'
+image: '/blog/article4_family.webp'
 author:
   name: 'Reborn from Github'
   username: 'Reborn'